-A visual shell shock: With 'Generation Wealth' Lauren Greenfield has created a unique document of the recent decades' crazed consumerism in a world, which is increasingly obsessed with the dream of looking both beautiful and rich.
+With Generation Wealth Lauren Greenfield has created a unique document of the recent decades' crazed consumerism in a world, which is increasingly obsessed with the dream of looking both beautiful and rich.

 The American photographer and documentarist Lauren Greenfield (b.
-1966) grew up in the white American middle class characterized by industriousness, education and a certain discretion.
+1966) grew up in the white American middle class characterized by industriousness, education, and a certain discretion.

 The exhibition was not about the super-rich one percent of the population or about the financial world; it was rather, in Greenfield’s own words, about how the body, youth, sexuality, and ‘looking rich’ have become the values of our time.
 Exposing the system behind this version of capitalism is the true mission of the exhibition.
 Greenfield depicted not only the winners but also those who go to the wall in the face of the grotesque spirit of competition.